 - Involuntary withdrawals from curriculum courses

-- Students who register for a course and do not attend classes prior to 10% of the contact hours of the course will be dropped by the instructor.
+- Students who register for a course and do not attend classes prior to 10% of the contact hours of the course will be withdrawn by the instructor.